Engaging community, expanding Indigenous leadership

 - Providing opportunities for Indigenous faculty and staff to share their scholarship, cultural experiences with alumni and/or offer training for alumni and their families

-- Look for opportunities to increase Indigenous representation in all areas (Alumni; Donor Relations; Government Relations and Public Affairs; Marketing and Communications), to be more in line with the community in our province, with the following considerations:
+- Looking for opportunities to increase Indigenous representation in all areas (Alumni; Donor Relations; Government Relations and Public Affairs; Marketing and Communications), to be more in line with the community in our province, with the following considerations:

 - Develop job descriptions for Indigenous-specific positions that include requirements of attending ceremonies and Indigenous events as part of their work, relationship-building and connecting with Indigenous community members